kirilzh/node-projects/README.md

 ## History of the projects I've worked on.

 #### 04.07.2018
 Setting up a project with mongodb.
-This project is a todo-api.
+This project is a REST todo-api which can add, update, and delete todos.

 __To download dependencies:__ `npm install`

-__To run go to:__ /web-server - `node server.js`
+__To run go to:__ /todo-api - `node server.js`

+Using postman you can go to `localhost:3000/todos` and make a `POST` request to create a note.

 ---
 #### 23.06.2018